chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 This means you are attempting to attach a Local DB file as part of your connection.
 This is an invalid scenario as noted at [Use Windows Account to Attach SQL Server](#use-windows-account-to-attach-sql-server).

 This could also mean that there is something wrong with your connection strings format in the `appsettings.json`.

+## System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL .
+Your process does not have access rights to this namespace

+You may see the following: "System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL https://+:24020/ChocolateyManagementService/.
+Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details). ---> System.Net.HttpListenerException: Access is denied"

+You are attempting to set up a user that is not in the local Administrators group with the Central Management Service.
+While this is not officially supported, you can use the following to ensure all is good:

+* Ensure the user has `Logon As Service` privilege
+* Ensure the user has `Logon as Batch` privilege
+* Run `netsh http add urlacl url=https://+:24020/ChocolateyManagementService user=<DOMAIN\USERNAME>` from an elevated shell (replacing `<DOMAIN\USERNAME>` with the account)

 ___
 [[Central Management Setup|CentralManagementSetup]] | [[Chocolatey Central Management|CentralManagement]]